 Delegate to MA Federation of Dog Clubs – Helen Sullivan

-MEETINGS Regular meetings are held on Saturdays in conjunction with dog shows in the state of MA.
+MEETINGS Regular meetings have been held on Saturdays in conjunction with dog shows in the state of MA.
 The meetings are an informal gathering of the members to conduct Club business and plan future events.
 Some meetings include educational programs which encompass a variety of subjects which serve the diverse needs of all Club members.
+NOTE: Due to Covid 19 all meetings will be held online until further notice.

 March is our annual meeting with annual elections and awards, and is held at a restaurant near to the show.
 In August, we hold a potluck picnic in conjunction with the meeting, which is always a fabulous event.